rsmacapinlac/cook.ie/README.md

 Nooo!!!
 Don't install it.
 It's not done!

+## Setup

+The gem assumes that you have an environment variable called CC_TEMPLATE_DIR that has a pointer to a template folder.

+In the template folder, you have a config.yml file and your template files.

 ## Usage

 Look, it's not done but I mean you can download the code or clone this.
 Then figure out how to use it.

+bin/cookie template_name name

 ## Development